OleMartinChristensen/MATS-planningtool/README.md

 It is recommended to install these packages in a conda environment using conda and to use "Spyder" as an editor.

-What follows is a basic tutorial for beginners to python3 on how to setup python3 in a conda environment and then installing the required packages.
+What follows is a basic tutorial for beginners to python3 on how to setup python3 inside a conda environment and then install the required packages.

 1. Install Anaconda (or Miniconda if prefered) from their website.